Zaida-3dO/Gloomhaven/README.md

 - After defeating the Blood Tumor it explodes into a shower of blood and guts, one of the Zealots threatens that "The Blood God will consume the city".
 - You try to interrogate him about Roland, but he is already dead, Instead you grab a chunk of the Blood Tumor and bring it to the University for analysis.

+### Corrupted Research (Scenario 6)
+- You take the chunk of the Blood Tumor to Professor Haltrip, an old **Quatryl** at the University.
+- You explain all you know about the Vermling, black sludge, earthquakes, and the tumor, and that there are other tumors out there.
+- He runs test to find out what the tumor is made of so he can find a way to track the others
+- Something goes horrible wrong in the lab, the growths spread and kill all the lab assistants, and transforms the rats into monstrosities.
+- You destroy them before they spread any more, and Halstrip tells you that he has found a way to track the tumors using a stone that glows grean when near them.
+- You scour the streets of the city, trying to locate the growths and pinpoint 2 locations, an abandoned set of buildings in the Sinking Market and a warehouse down at the Old Docks.
+- With any luck, you'll find Roland.

+### Sunken Tumor (Scenario 7)
+- You encounter more Vermlings and Zealots at 'the Sinking Market', and you fight your way through them.
+- Then you find a door that leads to another Blood Tumor.
+- After defeating the Blood Tumor, you burn the remains to ensure it never plagues the city again.

+### Hidden Tumor (Scenario 8)
+- As you finish at the Sinking Market, you see the other blood tumor location go up in flames.
+- You were too late, the explosion is just the beginnins, you make your way to the Old Docks ASAP.

+### Explosive Evolution (Scenario 9)
+- You arrive at the scene of the explosion, and the tumor has evolved to a Blood Horror.
+- The Blood Horror cannot be damaged until you kill all the Zealots, when Zealots die, they can be revived as "Living Corpses".
+- After defeating the Zealots, you are done, as far as you can tell.
+- You have destroyed the creatures of Blood that plagued the city, and have thwarted the group behind the disappearances.
+- You can finally respond to the widow, and update the city guards with all you have learned.
+- They can mop up the rest of this stupid cult, and you can go back to actually getting paid to kill things.
+- As you walk toward the Sleeping Lion, dreaming of a hot bath, you remember a rumor about someone along the Hook Coast offering Gold to mercenaries, who would come and fight in his "gauntlet".

+## Side Quests

+### Agents of Chaos (Scenario 21)
+- You follow the directions of a merchant to some small warehouses in the district.
+- As you approach you have a strong feeling that something is wrong.
+- You encounter Chaos Demons and the more you progress the worse the sensation gets.
+- The pain throbs deeper and eventually you start to loose health as you walk.
+- You defeat the Vipers and the Chaos Demons and your sanity comes back.
+- You return to the **Valrath** merchant and he pays you for your efforts.